 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Promotion of long-term adherence to the treatment plan and principles of the program is the greatest challenge in managing the COPD patient.
-Optimizing medical treatments generally promotes better health outcomes in COPD patients.
-In fact, it is recommended to use beta-blockers in patient with heart disease to reduce myocardial oxygen demand and systemic arterial hypertension, in spite of the COPD, if needed.
+Optimizing medical treatments that are individualized generally promotes better health outcomes in COPD patients.

 - Marçôa R, Rodrigues DM, Dias M, Ladeira I, Vaz AP, Lima R, Guimarães M. Classification of Chronic Obstructive Pulmonary Disease (COPD) according to the new Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017: Comparison with GOLD 2011.
 COPD 2017; 21:1-6..